Welcome to our Post 16 Class

 We regularly access the Hydrotherapy pool and take part in; rebound therapy, reflexology and regular light and dark room sessions to encourage our vision and engagement.

 Please take a look at our class page and all the exciting things we are learning this term!

-This Autumn term we will be focusing our learning on;
+This term we will be focusing our learning on;

 Technology – Food groups

-Daily Living Skills – Seasonal foods and plants
+Daily Living Skills – Seasonal foods and produce

 Working – Health and safety

 We ask parents and carers to return the home school diary each day, as this will enable the class teacher to provide comments and information about your child's day in school.
 If there are particular things you wish to be informed about, please speak with the class teacher.